VedantY17/VedantY17/README.md

 ## 💼 My Projects
 Here are a few of the projects I've worked on:
+- Quick Stay Pro Application using Servlets (https://github.com/VedantY17/Quick-Stay-Pro)
 - ChatApp using NodeJS and WebSockets (https://github.com/VedantY17/CodeClause_Chat-Application-using-WebSockets)
-- TransportEasy - An Automobile Trading Web Application (https://github.com/VedantY17/TransportEasy-Website)
 - Library Mangement System using Hibernate with JPA (https://github.com/VedantY17/Library_Management_System-Hibernate)

 Feel free to explore these projects, and don't hesitate to provide feedback or suggestions!